lelilia/impfquotenmonitor/README.md

 # Impfquotenmonitor

-This will generate a small website on the overall national progress of vaccinations against Covid-19 in Germany and will compare the total number to a German city of a similar size.
+This will generate a small website on the overall national progress of vaccinations against Covid-19 in Germany and will compare the total number to a city of a similar size.

 You can see this at https://www.johl.io/impfdaten/